 How to Overcome Shyness

 I understand the position you’re in right now.
 Wanting to learn how to overcome shyness is a pretty big step.
 In fact I remember the feeling I had the first night I sat on my laptop and started looking into overcoming shyness.
+And I was in exactly the same problem you’re having right now.

 I didn’t have the social life I wanted.
 I didn’t have the life I wanted for that matter.
 I knew I was quiet and awkward around people so I started to look into trying to overcome my shyness.
 Within an hour or so I was sitting reading through multiple guides and watching through videos.